Abdominal aortic aneurysm: Conservative

 Conservative management is indicated in people where repair carries a high mortality risk and in patients where repair is unlikely to improve life expectancy.
 The mainstay of the conservative treatment is smoking cessation.

 Surveillance is indicated in small asymptomatic aneurysms (less than 5.5 cm) where the risk of repair exceeds the risk of rupture.
 As an AAA grows in diameter, the risk of rupture increases.
 Surveillance until an aneurysm has reached a diameter of 5.5 cm has not been shown to have a higher risk as compared to early intervention.

 Medication

-No medical therapy has been proven to be effective at decreasing the growth rate or rupture rate of asymptomatic AAAs.
+No medical therapy has been proven to be effective at decreasing the growth rate or rupture rate of asymptomatic AAAs, though observational data suggest statins may attenuate both growth rate and risk of surgery.
 Blood pressure and lipids should, however, be treated per usual.
 The use of statins in moderate or high intensity in patients with atherosclerotic AAAs reduces the risk of adverse events such as myocardial infarction and stroke.